MiniFate/MiniFate/_chapters/00-outline.md

 - The PC's player starts each session with 2 fate points.

 As PCs level up, these numbers all scale.
-Character advancement is discussed in the next chapter.
+Character advancement is discussed in the next chapter (as are rolls, fate points, and stress boxes).

 ```
-TODO: inline character sheet or link to one
+TODO: link to character sheet
 ```

 Every PC starts with two aspects: a Concept and a Trouble.